williamzborja/printf/README.md

 # Printf

-The objective of this project is to gather concepts learned to date and unify them in several tasks to achieve a step-by-step replica of the printf function..
+The objective of this project is to gather concepts learned to date and unify them in several tasks to achieve a step-by-step replica of the printf function.

 ## Printf function